Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Conclusion

-In summary, the avoidance negotiation style, often overshadowed by more proactive approaches, presents a strategic disengagement from direct negotiations.
+In summary, the avoidance negotiation style, which is often overshadowed by more proactive approaches, presents a strategic disengagement from direct negotiations.

 Positioned at the bottom left of the negotiation styles chart, it entails a deliberate decision to step back when circumstances are unfavorable for active dialogue.